joshhills/intogames-demo/README.md

 ## Architecture

-This project runs 5 services simultaneously using Docker Compose:
+This project runs 6 services simultaneously using Docker Compose:

 1. Client (Nginx): A p5.js/p5.play frontend served as a static site on http://localhost:8080.
-2. API Service (Node.js/Fastify): The main REST API on http://localhost:3000.
+2. API Service (Node.js/Express): The main REST API on http://localhost:3000.
 It handles auth, player profiles, and submitting scores.
 3. Push Service (Node.js/WebSocket): A lightweight WebSocket server on ws://localhost:3001 that pushes real-time updates (like global health) to all connected clients.
-4. MongoDB: A persistent database for storing player profiles and high scores.
+4. Redis: Used for storing player profiles, leaderboards, global health, MOTD, and Pub/Sub messaging between services.
-5. Redis: An in-memory cache for storing the real-time GlobalFirewallIntegrity value.
+5. Admin Service (Node.js/Fastify): Admin panel for live operations management at http://localhost:4000.
+6. Swagger UI: API documentation interface at http://localhost:8081.

 ## How to Run